sarkerlab/Website/README.md

 ## Adding People

 To add or update people, you will need go to the file `people.md` in the _pages folder.
-Use the following format and attritubes:
+Add the following format and attritubes:

 ```
 -